shake rag alley news

 - Youth Art Programs & Outreach at Shake Rag Alley

-- Milwaukee Magazine - These Folk Schools are Bringing Old Skills to New Audiences
+- Folk Schools are Bringing Old Skills to New Audiences

-- Mining Art and Adventure in Mineral Point, Wisconsin, a Town That Time Forgot
+- Mining Art and Adventure in Mineral Point

 - Appreciate Art in Mineral Point